-Looking to hire a full-time help?
+Looking to Sponsor a Maid-time help in your apartment in Dubai?
 Here’s what you need to know.

 - Domestic staff are not covered by laws enforced by the Ministry of Labour, but by the Ministry of Interior.

-- You must prepare a contract for every live-in maid you employ, which should then be presented to and approved by the General Directorate of Residency & Foreign Affairs.
+- You must prepare a contract for every live-in maid you employ in your apartment in Dubai, which should then be presented to and approved by the General Directorate of Residency & Foreign Affairs.

 - There is a standard contract template you need to adhere to.
 You can get this either from the Ministry of Interior or via your prospective worker’s employment agency.
 This new standardized contract was brought in to streamline the legal process and safeguard the interests of both employer and domestic worker.